idena-network/idena-docs/docs/iip/iip-7.md

 This restriction was implemented as a way to prevent a micro pool attack where many discriminated identities would regain voting power by creating pools of size one.
 This makes it inconvenient for people to leave pools they were previously delegated to if they are not planning on solo mining.

-Newbies are allowed to delegate to any address, and thus are able to gain voting rights during the time they should be discriminated.

 ### Specification